mosaic-addons/traffic-state-estimation/README.md

     ]
 }
 ```

-## Attribution
-The code contained in this repository was presented at [EAI SimuTools 2023](https://simutools.eai-conferences.org/2023/).
-When using the applications in your own research, please include a reference to the published paper.

-> TODO: Add reference

 [^1]: Yoon, Jungkeun; Noble, Brian; Liu, Mingyan. *Surface street traffic estimation*.
 In: Proceedings of the 5th international conference on Mobile systems, applications and services.
 2007.
 S. 220-232